 4. Filipinos live in frugality.

-The Philippines belongs to a third-world country as a developing country life is difficult due to the high rate of poverty, economic uncertainty, and lack of essential resources compared to the rest of the world.
+The Philippines belongs to a third-world country.
+And as a developing country, life is difficult due to the high rate of poverty, economic uncertainty, and lack of essential resources compared to the rest of the world.
 But this does not stop Filipinos.
 Filipinos are known to be resilient and resourceful.
-A Fil-Am comedian Jokoy, discussed in a video his experience of how he went to school using a used container as his lunchbox.
+For example, a Fil-Am comedian Jokoy discussed his experience of how he went to school using a used container as his lunchbox in a video.
 Such an experience is so real!
 Because of a hard life, Filipinos learned to be resourceful and improvised things when in need.

 Some Filipino Life Hacks

 - When your dishwashing liquid is about to run out, add water to it, and shake.
 Dishwashing liquid is concentrated; hence even a pea dropped can clean much-used dishes with enough water.